andrepxx/location-visualizer/README.md

 This software allows you to perform fitness / activity and location tracking, as well as visualization of that data, on your own infrastructure.

-Data can be imported from GeoJSON files, for example from your location history, which you can obtain from Google Takeout, and stored in a local database, which uses the OpenGeoDB binary file format for efficient storage and access of geographic features.
+Data can be imported from JSON files, for example from your location history, which you can obtain from Google Takeout, and stored in a local database, which uses the OpenGeoDB binary file format for efficient storage and access of geographic features.

 Starting with v1.3.0, data can also be imported from GPX files, which are usually created by dedicated GPS devices or dedicated GPS tracking apps.
 This is also in response to Google announcing its new version of the Timeline feature, for which location history data will be kept on the device itself instead of being stored in the cloud.
 It is unclear whether the export of location data will still be possible with the new system and in what format this data would be.
 In addition, this also makes *location-visualizer* interoperable with a wide range of GPS devices and related software, most of which can handle files in GPX format.